Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

 With the exception of one case, the results of Palla et al. \cite{palla2020} indicate for six GRBs ages of the host galaxies much younger than 1 Gyr.
-Moreover, all three galactic morphological types -irregulars, spirals, spheroidals - seem to be present in the considered sample of host galaxies, confirming previous results \cite{grieco2014} and that GRB-DLAs are found to occurr in young proto-spheroids more frequently than QSO DLAs, in particular in hosts of high-redshift $(z>2)$ GRBs.
+Moreover, all three galactic morphological types-irregulars, spirals, spheroidals-seem to be present in the considered sample of host galaxies, confirming previous results \cite{grieco2014} and that GRB-DLAs are found to occur in young proto-spheroids more frequently than QSO DLAs, in particular in hosts of high-redshift $(z>2)$ GRBs.
 This confirms that at variance with QSO DLAs, at these redshifts GRB afterglows are more frequent probes of the ISM of early-type galaxies during their period of active SF, when the signature of CC SNe is still present in their interstellar abundance pattern.